 Once you know what you are going to keep in there, think of which garage storage system will work best from labelled plastic tubs to a shelving system.

-If you intend to use the garage as a man cave or she shed where you will sit and relax on classic wingback chairs, then it is imperative you get the basics right.
+If you intend to use the garage as a man cave where you will sit and relax on classic wingback chairs, then it is imperative you get the basics right.

 And means starting with an assessment of the condition of the building;